Nakato53/tsxna-game/README.md

 ## How to run
 - git clone
-- npm install
+- yarn
-- npm run dev
+- yarn dev